havishak/Curiosity-driven-data-projects/README.md

 # Curiousity-driven Data Analysis and Coding Projects

 Welcome to my repository for curiosity-driven data analysis and coding projects.
 This collection includes various projects I have worked on/am working on out of curiosity and a passion for data science and coding.
-These projects are not related to my formal research but are valuable for exploring new techniques, tools, and datasets.

 ## Table of Contents